catalyst-network/Catalyst/README.md

 ### Documentation

-Our current docs can be found on our [wiki](https://github.com/catalyst-network/Catalyst.Node/wiki) or the [Protocol Blueprint](https://github.com/catalyst-network/protocol-blueprint/).
+Our current docs can be found on our [wiki](https://github.com/catalyst-network/Catalyst.Node/wiki).
 If you're interested in helping us write more, please open an issue or a PR.

 ## Install